Alex F. T. W. Rosenberg: Research

-Rosenberg's research was in the area of abstract algebra, including the application of homology to Galois theory and to the theory of quadratic forms.
+Rosenberg's research was in the area of abstract algebra, including the application of homology to Galois theory and to the theory of quadratic forms working with Eberhard Becker and others.

 With Gerhard Hochschild and Bertram Kostant, he is one of the namesakes of the Hochschild–Kostant–Rosenberg theorem, which they published in 1962 and which describes the Hochschild homology of some algebras.

 Personal life

 Rosenberg married Beatrice F. Gershenson in 1952, with whom he had two sons.
 They divorced in 1984, and he married his second wife Brunhilde in Germany in 1985.
-He died on October 27, 2007 in Schwerte, Germany.
+He died on October 27, 2007, in Schwerte, Germany.